Rule 1: Build for yourself.

 — From Walter Issacson’s Steve Jobs

 This wasn’t an easy lesson to learn.
 Before founding Learndot (“Matygo” at the time), I was a Computer Science student at UBC.
 The school had standardized on the Blackboard Learning Management System and, like most students, I hated it.
 It was buggy, slow, and looked like it was designed by same team as Windows ME.
-In my third year I got a job as a TA and made a life-changing discovery: Instructors were just as frustrated with Blackboard as students.
+In my third year I was hired as a TA and made a life-changing discovery: Instructors were just as frustrated with Blackboard as students.